 Finally, the wait is over, the lightest, thinnest, and most awaited Lenovo Chromebook duet is here, and it is hitting the markets like none of the chrome os tablets before.
 The new device is already launched and released to most countries.
 The device is designed distinctly for mobile productivity.
 It comes with outgoing features like an ultra-thin detachable laptop-grade keyboard, with a 10.1-inch display screen that is versatile and enables its users to complete their work from the home office, kitchen, and bedroom or at the coach.

-I think tech companies that are creating Chromebooks have learned that you don’t sell these devices without a keyboard.
+We believe tech companies that are creating Chromebooks have learned that you don’t sell these devices without a keyboard.
 The keyboard is included in the device.
 It’s starting at $279.

 Lenovo Chromebook Duet Overview

 Let’s have a look at the new Lenovo Chromebook duet overview.
-It’s pros, it’s cons, specifications, details and more.
+It’s pros, cons, specifications, details, and more.
 Let’s take it apart and figure out exactly how good is it, is it better than other tablets?
 Where should we categorize it?
 Is it good for drawing? taking notes? watching movies? entertainment?
 Internet surfing?
 Let’s analyze where does it exactly fit in in this world of tablet.